All Episodes

 What was happening was that the Democrats in town for the planning stages of the Democrat National Convention were going to the city of Denver's gasoline pumps.

-Now the city of Denver doesn't pay federal taxes.
+Now, the city of Denver doesn't pay federal taxes because it's city gasoline.

-So the Democrats are going to the city's pumps to gas up their vehicles.
+So the Democrats were going to the city's pumps to gas up their vehicles for all their driving around, personal and otherwise.

 And so the city of Denver has finally told the Democrats, get your gasoline somewhere else.

-They're going to make more stringent the rules by which we all have to live while not applying those same rules to themselves.
+They're going to make more stringent the rules by which we all have to live while not applying those same rules to themselves any time, any chance they have to circumvent their own rules on everybody else.

-In Chicago yesterday, Senator Obama, speaking to a gathering of minority journalists, stopped short of endorsing this is in Chicago, and I think actually a couple days ago now, stopped short of endorsing an official U.S. apology to American Indians, but said the country should acknowledge its history of poor treatment of certain ethnic groups.
+In Chicago yesterday, Senator Obama, speaking to a gathering of minority journalists, stopped short of endorse, this is in Chicago, I think it's actually a couple days ago now, stopped short of endorsing an official U.S. apology to American Indians, but said the country should acknowledge its history of poor treatment of certain ethnic groups.

 There's no doubt that when it comes to our treatment of Native Americans as well as other persons of color in this country, we've got some very sad and difficult things to account for, said Obama to hundreds of attendees at Unity 08, a convention of four minority journalism associations.